biplobshil/Innovative_Skills_BD_Web_Batch_09-Assignment01/README.md

 python manage.py runserver
 ```

-**Note on sample data:** `python manage.py seed_products` exists in
-`store/management/commands/seed_products.py` and will load 25 generic
-demo products across 5 categories if you want something to look at
+**Note on sample data:** if you want something to look at immediately,
+create a `seed_products.py` file at
+`store/management/commands/seed_products.py` and run
+`python manage.py seed_products` after `python manage.py migrate` — it
+will load generic demo products across the given categories.
+It's
-immediately.
-It's entirely optional — the intended way to populate the
+entirely optional — the intended way to populate the catalog is through
-catalog is through **Django admin** (`/admin/store/product/`), where you
+**Django admin** (`/admin/store/product/`), where you can add real
-can add real products with real images, as shown in the screenshots
+products with real images, as shown in the screenshots below.
+If you
-below.
-If you don't run `seed_products`, the catalog just starts empty
+don't run `seed_products`, the catalog just starts empty until you add
-until you add products yourself.
+products yourself.

 Checkout works without any extra setup for browsing/cart, but placing a
 real order requires bKash credentials — see the **Payments** section